 So what’s the overall consensus?
 Though customers thought they encountered a Tropicfeel scam when the brand first launched, I discovered this was due to slow shipping times and trouble getting in touch with customer service.
 Since then, the brand has improved and its ratings have skyrocketed.

 Tropicfeel Promotions & Discounts

-For this Tropicfeel shoes review, we searched for deals offered by the brand.
-We couldn’t find a Tropicfeel promo code, but discounts are offered when customers build travel packs.
-Check back on their site regularly for promotions.
+For this Tropicfeel shoes review, I searched for deals offered by the brand.
+Though I couldn’t find a Tropicfeel promo code, the brand is offering 25% off the Nest Backpack if you pre-order yours now.

-Tropicfeel shoes range in size from 6-12 U.S., which is the equivalent of 4.5-11.5 UK or 36-47 European size.
-As Tropicfeel is an online retailer, this of course means you won’t be able to try your shoes on before purchase, so make sure you have your sizing correct before ordering.
+Tropicfeel shoes range in size from 6-12 U.S.—the equivalent of 4.5-11.5 UK or 36-47 European size.
+As the brand sells its shoes online only, this of course means you won’t be able to try your shoes on before purchase.
+I’d suggest making sure you have your sizing correct before ordering.